OtherDevOpsGene/sorting/README.md

 ### Running the JMeter UI

-`apache-jmeter-5.6.3\bin\jmeterw.cmd`
+`mvn jmeter:configure jmeter:gui`

 ### Running the JMeter tests

-`mvn jmeter:jmeter`
+Start the application in one window (`mvn spring-boot:run`).

+In another window, run the JMeter tests with `mvn jmeter:jmeter`.
+They take about 2 minutes to run.

 Report will be in `target/jmeter/reports/sorting/index.html`

 ## Unit Performance Tests

-The unit test class that measures performance is in `src/test/java/dev/otherdevopsgene/example/sorting/SortingServicePerfTest.java`
+The unit test class that measures performance is in `src/test/java/dev/otherdevopsgene/example/sorting/SortingServicePerfTest.java`.

+The tests are run with `mvn install`.
+They take about a minute to run.